awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 import com.amazonaws.encryptionsdk.jce.JceMasterKey;
 import com.amazonaws.encryptionsdk.kms.KmsMasterKeyProvider;
 import com.amazonaws.encryptionsdk.multi.MultipleProviderFactory;
+import com.amazonaws.encryptionsdk.CommitmentPolicy;
 import com.amazonaws.util.IOUtils;

 /**
  * <p>
- * Encrypts a file using both KMS and an asymmetric key pair.
+ * Encrypts a file using both AWS KMS and an asymmetric key pair.
  *
  * <p>
  * Arguments:
  * <ol>
- * <li>Key ARN: For help finding the Amazon Resource Name (ARN) of your KMS customer master
+ * <li>Key ARN: For help finding the Amazon Resource Name (ARN) of your AWS KMS customer master
- *    key (CMK), see 'Viewing Keys' at http://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html
+ *    key (CMK), see 'Viewing Keys' at http://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html *
   * <li>Name of file containing plaintext data to encrypt
  * </ol>
  *
- * You might use AWS Key Management Service (KMS) for most encryption and decryption operations, but
+ * You might use AWS Key Management Service (AWS KMS) for most encryption and decryption operations, but
- * still want the option of decrypting your data offline independently of KMS.
+ * still want the option of decrypting your data offline independently of AWS KMS.
 This sample
  * demonstrates one way to do this.
  *
- * The sample encrypts data under both a KMS customer master key (CMK) and an "escrowed" RSA key pair
+ * The sample encrypts data under both an AWS KMS customer master key (CMK) and an "escrowed" RSA key pair
  * so that either key alone can decrypt it.
-You might commonly use the KMS CMK for decryption.
+You might commonly use the AWS KMS CMK for decryption.
 However,
- * at any time, you can use the private RSA key to decrypt the ciphertext independent of KMS.
+ * at any time, you can use the private RSA key to decrypt the ciphertext independent of AWS KMS.
  *
  * This sample uses the JCEMasterKey class to generate a RSA public-private key pair
  * and saves the key pair in memory.
 In practice, you would store the private key in a secure offline
  * location, such as an offline HSM, and distribute the public key to your development team.
  *
  */
 public class EscrowedEncryptExample {
     private static PublicKey publicEscrowKey;